alex1752/crmFilRouge/README.md

-This is an angular project that works with with another project : api-crm for the back

 # CrmFilRouge

+This is an angular project that works with another project (jee) : api-crm for the back.

+Check API_CRM_V3 - Docker folder to build a docker image.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.3.